cran/Julia/README.md

 ## Acknowledgements

-Author is grateful to Professor Maitra, Ranjan for his suggestions on reviving the package.
+Author is grateful to Ranjan Maitra for his suggestions on reviving the package.